boschrexroth/ctrlx-automation-sdk/doc/persistdata.md

 - **id** (required): a string serving as the identifier of the save or load command; must be unique within the “commands/activeConfiguration/save” and “commands/activeConfiguration/load” paths, respectively
 - **subject** (required): a string denoting what will be saved or loaded; used to inform users, e.g. in messages like “Loading *motion settings*” or “Failed to load *motion settings*”
-- **url** (required): a string representing the request URL; URLs starting with a slash are interpreted to be relative to <https://\<host\>> (the control itself).
-Declare an absolute URL if you need to specify a port, e.g. `http://localhost:5555/my-app/api/v1/save`.
+- **url** (required): a string representing the request URL; URLs starting with a slash are interpreted to be relative to `https://localhost`.
 The URL is used for HTTP POST requests which include command parameters in the request body (see section "Request parameters" for details)

 By default there is no defined order of command execution.
 Starting with version XCR-V-0112, a command may declare that it needs to be executed **after** other commands.
 If this is required (which should be the exception), add an after element to your command declaration with an array containing the IDs of the predecessor commands.